sharekey/meteor-vite/README.md

 And that should be it.
 Write your app from your `vite.tsx` entrypoint and enjoy lightning fast HMR ⚡

 ## Configuration
+The only required config field is your Vite `clientEntry` field.
+The rest is optional and usually doesn't require tinkering with.
 ```ts
 // vite.config.ts
 import { meteor } from 'meteor-vite/plugin';